gitkraft/.github/profile/README.md

 ## GitKraft for Open Source

 A prime example of software distributed as source code is **Helm charts**, commonly used to configure services on the Kubernetes platform.
 End-users often need to customize Helm templates at the source level, highlighting the need for robust patch management solutions like GitKraft.
-To benefit the public, GitKraft will distribute popular open-source Helm charts on its platform.
-This initiative is currently in progress.
-Stay tuned for updates.
+To benefit the public, GitKraft distributes popular open-source Helm charts on its platform.

 ## Stay in Touch